Altarpiece: The emergence of panel painting

-Late Middle Ages and Renaissance
+Late Middle Ages

 As the Middle Ages progressed, altarpieces began to be commissioned more frequently.
 In Northern Europe, initially Lübeck and later Antwerp would develop into veritable export centres for the production of altarpieces, exporting to Scandinavia, Spain and northern France.
 By the 15th century, altarpieces were often commissioned not only by churches but also by individuals, families, guilds and confraternities.
 The 15th century saw the birth of Early Netherlandish painting in the Low Countries; henceforth panel painting would dominate altarpiece production in the area.
-In Germany, sculpted wooden altarpieces were instead generally preferred, while in England alabaster was used to a large extent.
+In Germany, sculpted wooden altarpieces were instead often preferred, for example the Veit Stoss altarpiece in Kraków (completed 1489), while in England there was a 15th-century industry producing relatively cheap painted altarpiece kits in Nottingham alabaster, many of which were exported, the frame being added at the destination.

 In England, as well as in France, stone retables enjoyed general popularity.
 In Italy both stone retables and wooden polyptychs were common, with individual painted panels and often (notably in Venice and Bologna) with complex framing in the form of architectural compositions.
+In Spain, altarpieces developed in a highly original fashion into often very large, architecturally influenced reredos, sometimes as tall as the church in which it was housed.

+Renaissance and Reformation

 The 15th century also saw a development of the composition of Italian altarpieces where the polyptych was gradually abandoned in favour of single-panel, painted altarpieces.
+In Italy, the sacra conversazione developed, a group usually centred on the Virgin and Child, flanked by a group of saints usually chosen to represent the patron saints of the church, city, religious order or donors.
+These became increasingly informal in pose, and some may have been initially displayed in the donor's house, then bequeathed to a church as a memorial.
+They represented the same components as many altarpieces with framed compartments, but with a single pictorial space.

+Other types of Italian composition also moved towards having a single large scene, sometimes called a pala (Italian for "panel"), often dispensing with the predella.
+Rather than static figures, narrative scenes from the lives of the main figures grew in popularity; this was to become the dominant style for large altarpieces over the next centuries.
+Originally mostly horizontal ("landscape") in format, they increasingly used vertical ("portrait") formats.
+Some were as much as 4 metres tall, and concentrated on a single dramatic action.
+This much height typically required a composition with an in aria group to fill the upper part of the picture space, as in Raphael's Transfiguration (now Vatican), though The Raising of Lazarus by Sebastiano del Piombo (now London) is almost as tall, using only a landscape at the top.

 In Italy, during the Renaissance, free-standing groups of sculpture also began to feature as altarpieces.
-In Spain, altarpieces developed in a highly original fashion into often very large, architecturally influenced reredos, sometimes as tall as the church in which it was housed.
+The most famous example is the Pietà by Michelangelo, originally placed as the altarpiece in a side chapel of Old St Peter's.